Skip to footer content

 });

 PuppeteerSharp excels at rendering web pages with complex templates and JavaScript execution.
 However, it requires downloading and managing a Chromium instance (approximately 150MB), which can complicate deployment and increase resource consumption.
-You are essentially using a heavy-duty PDF converter.
 This size requirement can be particularly challenging when deploying to Azure Functions or AWS Lambda environments with strict size limitations.

-What Other Open Source Alternatives Should I Consider?
+What Other Open Source Alternatives Should You Consider?

 PdfSharp/HtmlRenderer.PdfSharp provides a lightweight solution but lacks native HTML conversion capabilities.
 It requires manual HTML parsing and positioning, making it suitable only for simple HTML snippets without complex styling or JavaScript support.
-Compared to other libraries, this requires significant manual work to create PDF documents.
-You'll often find yourself implementing your own rendering logic for even basic formatting needs.
+You will often find yourself implementing your own rendering logic for even basic formatting needs such as multi-column layouts or gradient backgrounds.

 How Does IronPDF Simplify PDF Generation?

 IronPDF offers a complete approach to HTML to PDF conversion with its built-in Chrome rendering engine.
-Unlike open source alternatives, it provides a straightforward intuitive API that handles complex HTML elements without requiring external dependencies.
-You can easily use IronPDF in Visual Studio across various .NET versions.
-You can also convert documents from Microsoft Office formats.
+Unlike open source alternatives, it provides a straightforward API that handles complex HTML elements without requiring external dependencies.
+You can install IronPDF via NuGet and be generating production-quality PDFs within minutes.
+The library also supports converting documents from URLs and local HTML files with equal ease.

-How Do I Convert HTML to PDF Using IronPDF's API?
+How Do You Convert HTML to PDF Using IronPDF's API?

 using IronPdf;